 Natalie is a trial lawyer who focuses on complex civil litigation and class actions with an emphasis on antitrust litigation and financial services litigation.

 Some recent matters she has participated in include:

-Ms. Fleming Nolen also has an active pro bono practice.
-She has had two trials in Immigration Court, has successfully obtained asylum and withholding of removal for clients, has helped young clients obtain Special Immigrant Juvenile Status by advocating on their behalf at hearings in Family Court and in Immigration Court, has successfully obtained humanitarian parole for Haitian women and children impacted by the devastating earthquake in 2010, and has represented clients in housing matters, including defending against a foreclosure action in two separate trials in New York State Supreme Court.
-In acknowledgment of her dedication to providing quality pro bono representation, Ms. Fleming Nolen was awarded the 2012 New York State Bar President's Pro Bono Service Award in the young lawyer category and was awarded the Morrison & Foerster Kathi Pugh Award for Pro Bono Service in 2015.
+Natalie also has an active pro bono practice.
+She has represented several clients, including in two trials in Immigration Court and successfully obtained asylum and withholding of removal, helped young clients obtain Special Immigrant Juvenile Status by advocating on their behalf at hearings in Family Court and in Immigration Court, successfully obtained humanitarian parole for Haitian women and children impacted by the devastating earthquake in 2010, and represented clients in housing matters, including defending against a foreclosure action in two separate trials in New York State Supreme Court.
+In acknowledgment of her dedication to providing quality pro bono representation, Natalie was awarded the 2012 New York State Bar President’s Pro Bono Service Award in the young lawyer category and was also awarded the Kathi Pugh Award for Pro Bono Service in 2015.

 The Enforcement Blog

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.